atextor/maven-bundle-to-obr/README.md

 	ant -Dorg=org.apache.jena -Dname=apache-jena -Dversion=2.7.1

 will produce a directory "wrapped" that contains an OBR jar (.bar) for each dependency of apache-jena.
-It will also create a "lib" directory that contains the downloaded jars, which you can inspect or delete.
+Jars that are already OSGi bundles are detected and copied as-is into the "wrapped" directory.